davidagold/redesmyn/README.md

     return model.predict(X=records_df)
 ```

-The `path` parameter can be anything you want.
+The `path` parameter is customizable.
-As demonstrated in the introductory [example](#example) above, paths support URL parameters, which designate model parametrizations.
+As demonstrated in the introductory [example](#example) above, paths also support URL parameters, which designate model parametrizations.
 We'll discuss how to use such functionality in the [model parametrizations and cache section](#model-parametrizations-and-cache) below.

 The handler function itself is just a Python function that expects a Polars `DataFrame` argument, which contains the present batch of inference requests.